About the Camp

 About the Staff

 All staff at Tech Camp are chosen because of their ability to work with children and their passion for science and technology.
 Of course all staff go through a stringent checking process including Enhanced DBS checks, but in addition, almost all of the staff have worked with us before or were well-known to us before starting the camps.
 The courses are usually run by an ‘academic’ – someone who works professionally in a technology-related field, or who is a teacher or university student studying engineering or IT.
-A couple of key staff with great experience working with children (often in boarding schools or as parents themselves) take the lead in supervising the children who stay with us residentially.
-You may like to visit the ‘About Us’ page on our web site (under the ‘More’ menu) to see more detailed staff information.
+A couple of key staff with great experience working with children (often in boarding schools or as parents themselves) take the lead in supervising the children who are residential.
+You may like to visit the ‘Meet The Team’ page to see more detailed staff information.

 This event is for students aged 9-17, and will be held over four separate weeks in August at The Wessex Conference Centre, Sparsholt College, Winchester for day or residential campers.
 The Wessex Centre is on the site of Sparsholt College, and offers great facilities with easy access to London and the South East, but in a beautiful and safe rural location.